 Your project will look like this:

-This effect uses layers to make sure objects lay over each other in the right order.
+The layers will make sure objects lay over each other in the right order.
 It's a good idea to set them up now, so the effect appears to work correctly as you're building it.

 Rename the layers, to help keep track.
 Rename:

-Move occlusion_layer to the bottom of the list, so your layers tab looks like this:
+Move occlusion_layer to the bottom of the list, so the panel looks like this:

 In the Scene panel, assign the objects to the layers.
-For this effect, only the mesh that make up the 3D objects should be assigned to new layers.
+Only the mesh that make up the 3D objects should be assigned to new layers.

 Expanding the 3D objects in the Scene panel will show the mesh.
 In the example below, portal is one of the mesh that makes up the origami_portal object: